LoganArnett/benja/docs/README.md

 Please note you are looking for a driver like `/dev/mmcblk0`, or better, something that is *NOT your Hard Drive*.

-Once you've found the right path for your Micro SD card, you can write the following on a terminal:
+Once you've found the right path for your Micro SD card, you can write the following in a terminal:

 ```sh
 $ sudo dd if=~/Downloads/benja-rpi2.iso of=/dev/mmcblk0 bs=8192